EveryDataStore/EveryWidget/README.md

 # EveryWidget #

-This is a submodule of [EveryDataStore ECM](https://everydatastore.org) project which defines EveryTranslator app and its features.
+A submodule of [EveryDataStore ECM](https://everydatastore.org) that provides the EveryWidget app.

-The EveryWidget app enables designing of the Dashboard by reordering, activating or deactivating existing widgets, or by creating new ones.
-It also enables organizing widgets to adjust the appearance of the Dashboard to specific group needs.
+It allows users to customize the Dashboard by reordering, toggling, or creating widgets to fit specific group needs.

 ## Requirements ##
 [EveryDataStoreBackend](https://github.com/EveryDataStore/EveryDataStoreBackend)<br/>